nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 Sealed classes are a new feature which allows you to control how a class hierarchy is extended.

 Previously, a class could be either `final` or freely extendable.
-What if you nned to have your own class hierachy, but want to prevent client programmers (e.g. library users) extending it or part of it?
+What if you need to have your own class hierarchy, but want to prevent client programmers (e.g. library users) extending it or part of it?

 For example, you can create a class `ImmutableSet` and a subclass `ImmutableOrderedSet`.